boscoh/peptagram/readme.md

           return i
       raise IOError('Couldn\'t match {} to {}'.format(basename, source_names))

-So, here are the three original tandems:

-      tandems = [
-        'xtandem/Seq23282_E1O1.tandem',
-        'xtandem/Seq23283_E1O1.tandem',
-        'xtandem/Seq23284_E1O1.tandem',
-      ]

-Once matched, we can load .tandem into the `proteins` data structure:
+Once matched, we load the `.tandem` files into `proteins`:

     for tandem in tandems:
       i_source = get_i_source(tandem, source_names)
       peptagram.xtandem.load_xtandem_into_proteins(proteins, tandem, i_source)

+Then we can generate the web-app:

+    data = {
+      'title': 'X!Tandem example',
+      'proteins': proteins,
+      'source_labels': map(peptagram.parse.basename, source_names),
+      'color_names': ['P=1', 'P=0', ''],
+      'mask_labels': errors,
+    }
+    peptagram.proteins.make_peptograph_directory(
+        data, 'xtandem/webapp')

-### EXAMPLE: TPP with fasta from Mascot
+## Example: TPP with fasta and Mascot

-Mascot is one of the oldest search engines and has gone through considerable changes over the years.
-Here, we have a parser for the Mascot `.dat` format, which is miss-mash of mime-type, xml, and random acts of text.
-Mascot however, does not group proteins, and mascot `.dat` files are often run through the TPP.
-Here, `peptagram` can read TPP-generated `.pepXML` and `.protXMl` files, and extract the MS/MS peaks from the mascot `.dat` files.
-Furthermore, the protein sequences must be read from a .fasta file.
+Despite the weirdness of `.dat` files, Mascot is one of the oldest and most popular search engines.
+Here, we have a parser for Mascot `.dat` files, which is a mish-mash of mime-type, xml, and random acts of text.
+As Mascot does not group proteins, we only provide an example where mascot `.dat` files have been processed by the TPP.

-So first we read in the `proteins` data structure from the .pepXML and .protXML files:
+ So first we read in the `proteins` data structure from the `.pepXML` and `.protXML` files:

     import peptagram.parse
     import peptagram.mascot
     import peptagram.tpp
     import peptagram.proteins

     proteins, source_names = peptagram.tpp.get_proteins_and_sources(
         'mascot/interact.prot.xml',